 Railroad and Train Accident Lawyers in Los Angeles

-Personal injury attorney Josh Glotzer of Joshua W. Glotzer, APC understands the urgency necessary in handling a case involving a train or railroad accident.
+Personal injury attorney Josh Glotzer of Glotzer & Leib, LLP understands the urgency necessary in handling a case involving a train or railroad accident.
 Victims and families must act quickly, because evidence necessary to prove the other side’s negligence can be lost or destroyed in the blink of an eye.
 Attorney Glotzer’s case results show that he sees cases through and dedicates himself s to obtaining justice for his clients including fighting for fair compensation for their injuries and getting the closure his clients need to move on after suffering a traumatic injury.

-To learn more about railroad and train accident cases or to set up a free consultation with our personal injury lawyer, call Joshua W. Glotzer, APC directly or fill out our online contact form.
+To learn more about railroad and train accident cases or to set up a free consultation with our personal injury lawyer, call Glotzer & Leib, LLP directly or fill out our online contact form.